MrWerewolf/Bloggyll/README.md

     ---

     It's the new year!
-My new year's resolution is to blog with the Jekyll using the Jekyll Blog Boilerplate theme.
+My new year's resolution is to blog with the Jekyll using Bloggyll for my website.

 Now that your post is created, run `jekyll --serve --auto` and view your site at `http://localhost:4000/`.
 You should find your post on the front page and